APS6 officers are senior subject matter specialists with relatively high levels of autonomy and responsibility.

 Seeks feedback from supervisor to gauge satisfaction.

-Building on the previous point, which is all about developing expertise and performing at a high level under pressure, ‘Achieving Results’ as an APS6 is heavily focused upon using available resources and networks to deliver consistently high-quality work.
+Building on the previous point, which is all about developing expertise and performing at a high level under pressure, โAchieving Resultsโ as an APS6 is heavily focused upon using available resources and networks to deliver consistently high-quality work.

 Firstly, this is all about going deep into your subject matter.
-You will be the point person on a number of areas – the expert relied upon to provide advice to those in your section, up the management line and also to others inside (and outside) your Department who need your perspectives to support their own priorities.
+You will be the point person on a number of areas โ the expert relied upon to provide advice to those in your section, up the management line and also to others inside (and outside) your Department who need your perspectives to support their own priorities.

 Depending on your job, the collection of stakeholders could be small- or very big.

-You understand that developing and nurturing professional networks is essential to doing your job – and have a demonstrated history of doing so.
+You understand that developing and nurturing professional networks is essential to doing your job โ and have a demonstrated history of doing so.
 You know how to utilise networks to support your own work, and to draw upon organisational expertise where you need to, as well as being generous with your own knowledge.

 Using your own expertise and networks, you must show that you consistently deliver work of a very high standard and with limited or no direct oversight.
-You take control of your own agenda – including prioritising your own work (in communication with your supervisor) and take responsibility for the outcomes – good or bad.
+You take control of your own agenda โ including prioritising your own work (in communication with your supervisor) and take responsibility for the outcomes โ good or bad.

 When you receive feedback on your work, you use it constructively to do better next time.

-A high-performing APS6 will be strategic not only in how they approach their own work, but in the degree to which they engage their managers on a task – to ensure that adequate input is sought, while diverting a minimum of their time and energy.
+You also need to demonstrate that you can take the broader view โ planning out projects from beginning to end, anticipating areas that may cause delays or problems and identifying treatments early, including key decision points for senior managers.
+A high-performing APS6 will be strategic not only in how they approach their own work, but in the degree to which they engage their managers on a task โ to ensure that adequate input is sought, while diverting a minimum of their time and energy.

 Think about how you work with your managers (especially at a senior level) and what strategies you employ to make their lives easier.
 Emphasise these!